 - Less Bureaucratic hurdles

-This program primarily aims to attract more investors, entrepreneurs, and projects and open the business market for Portugal and Portuguese-speaking countries markets (PALOP) like Mozambique, Angola, and Brazil.
+Portugal e-Residency Program primarily aims to attract more investors, entrepreneurs, and projects and open the business market for Portugal and Portuguese-speaking countries markets (PALOP) like Mozambique, Angola, and Brazil.

 Dubai e-Residency Program

 Dubai offered a one-year virtual working program in October 2020.
 This allows beach lovers to leverage the opportunity to enjoy living in one of the safest places on the planet.
-Dubai was awarded the ‘Safe Travels’ stamp by the World Travel & Tourism Council (WTTC) recently, strengthening their ‘safe’ status further.
+Dubai was awarded the ‘Safe Travels’ stamp by the World Travel & Tourism Council (WTTC) recently, strengthening its ‘safe’ status further.